-Decayed teeth can take from the body its energy reservoir.
+Decayed teeth can take energy from the body's reservoir.
 It is a regular phenomenon to have reduced energy or vigor when the teeth have decay.

-One of the motives could be the lack of confidence that comes with rotten teeth.
+One of the explanations could be the lack of confidence that comes with rotten teeth.
 Not socializing and staying hidden could also add up to losing energy and excitement from life.

 Although not an immediate consequence, dentists strongly advise that letting rotten teeth go unattended can lead to blood poisoning.
-Over a period, the rot from the teeth keeps getting deposited into the mouth, and in most cases, it's swallowed along with saliva.
+This happens because the rot from the teeth keeps getting deposited into the mouth, and in most cases, it's swallowed along with saliva.

-When this happens for a period, the toxic element from the teeth gets blended into the digestive system and the blood, poisoning it.
+When this happens for an extended period of time, the toxic element from the teeth gets blended into the digestive system and the blood, poisoning it.

 Not tending to rotten teeth can lead to gum disease in the long term.
-The teeth may start rotting at the root, but soon the infection enters the gum area as well.
+The teeth may start rotting at the root, but soon the infection will enter the gum area as well.
 When this happens, there are little chances of rectifying the situation.

 Certain foods may also give a burning sensation, reducing the pleasure of enjoying the food.

 Bacteria from an infected tooth can move to the bloodstream and create a medical condition called sepsis.
-Sepsis is a blood infection that commonly attacks people with a low immune system, such as patients in a hospital, young and old people are also susceptible.
+Sepsis is a blood infection that commonly attacks people with low immune systems, such as patients in a hospital and significantly younger or older people.

-Elevated fever and rapid heart rate share symptoms of sepsis.
+Symptoms of sepsis include elevated fever and rapid heart rate.
 Temperatures typically rise, while your heart rate elevates, with respiratory difficulty.
 Mottling of the skin and mental misperception are also indicators sepsis is progressing.
 Septic shock may happen if the blood pressure is low.

 Tooth abscess could lead to a life-threatening condition called meningitis.
 This illness is an inflammation of the membranes near the spinal cord and brain.
-If the bacterial infection is untreated, the virus could move into the bloodstream, to the spinal cord, and around the brain.
+If the bacterial infection is untreated, the virus could move into the bloodstream to the spinal cord and area around the brain.
 Meningitis could require lengthy hospitalization.
-Those people with weak immune systems are at a higher risk of getting this condition.
+Those with weak immune systems are at a higher risk of getting this condition.